bkelly16/45Drives/udev_rules/README.md

 - Copy "69-vdev.rules" to "/usr/lib/udev/rules.d/"
 - Copy "vdev_id" to "/usr/lib/udev/"
 - Create "/etc/gtools/vdev_id.conf"
-- Define alias for each device
+- Define alias for each device using /dev/disk/by-path/ names
 - dmap & matching mapX script in gtools can be adapted for different ID_VDEV_PATH. default in gtools is "/dev/disk/by-vdev"
 - udevadm trigger